Skip to main content

 • Conflict Count: The number of trigger conflicts detected (more on this in Trigger Conflicts)

-A conflict count of zero means you are in the clear.
-Any number above zero deserves your attention — it means two or more flows might fire simultaneously for the same fan action.
+A conflict count above zero means two or more flows might fire simultaneously for the same fan action.
+Resolve conflicts proactively to prevent duplicate messages.

 How Triggers Are Organized

-Active triggers are grouped by activity type, making it easy to scan what is listening for what.
-Groups include:
+Active triggers are grouped by activity type, making it easy to scan what is listening for what:

 GroupTriggers Inside